akuity/kargo/docs/docs/30-how-to-guides/15-working-with-freight.md

 :::info
-The Kargo UI, to make efficient use of screen real estate, displays aliases only, but a `Freight` resource's `id` can always be discovered by hovering over its alias.
+The Kargo UI, to make efficient use of screen real estate, displays aliases only, but a `Freight` resource's `name` can always be discovered by hovering over its alias.
 :::

 :::note
-Some, but not all, Kargo CLI commands will accepts `Freight` aliases as an alternative to `Freights` IDs.
+Kargo CLI commands will accept `Freight` aliases as an alternative to a `Freight` name.
+Refer to the help text for the `kargo` command for more information.

-Eventually, all Kargo CLI commands will accept aliases as an alternative.
 :::

 ### Updating Aliases